This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 In this way, the vernal and autumnal equinoxes are important holidays that express gratitude to the seasons, nature, and ancestors.

-Paradise and the Vernal Equinox: The deep connection between Buddhist teachings and the Vernal Equinox
+Paradise and the Vernal Equinox: The Deep Connection Between Buddhist Teachings and the Vernal Equinox

-In Buddhism, it is recommended to pray towards the Pure Land in the west, and as the sun sets due east to due west on this day, it is considered an ideal day to offer prayers to the Western Pure Land .
+In Buddhism, it is recommended to pray towards the Pure Land in the west,

-This day is also the middle day of the equinox, a day when families gather together to honor their ancestors and pray for their journey to the Pure Land .
+It is a day to offer prayers for ancestors and for their journey to the Pure Land .

 Through these Buddhist teachings, the Vernal Equinox takes on a deeper spiritual meaning.